 Fc = m*2*ω*v

-So to sum up, the Coriolis force is proportional to the angular velocity, rotational velocity, and mass.
-That also explains why you can use a Coriolis flow meter as a mass flow meter.
-Look, we finally got to talk about flow meters!
+So to wrap up, the Coriolis force is proportional to the angular velocity, rotational velocity, and mass.
+And that’s why we can use a Coriolis flow meter as a mass flow meter.

-Meteorologists also use the Coriolis effect in a similar way.
-Winds blow across the Earth from high-pressure systems (the poles) to low-pressure systems (the equator).
-The Earth keeps rotating as the winds blow.
-However, it rotates faster at the equator than at the poles, because a point at the equator has to travel farther in 24 hours than a point near one of the poles.
+Meteorologists use the Coriolis effect.
+Winds blow across the Earth from the poles (high-pressure systems) to the equator (low-pressure systems).
+However, at the equator, they move faster than at the poles, because a point in the equator has to travel farther in 24 hours than a point near one of the poles.

-If you throw a ball from the North Pole to your friend at the equator, then the ball trajectory will look like it curves to the right.
-And if your friend throws the ball back to you, it will seem to him that the ball curves right again because you’re slower than him.
-So all the winds in the northern hemisphere deflect to the right and in the southern hemisphere to the left because of the Coriolis effect.
+If our friend throws the ball back, then it will seem to him that the ball also curves right, because we’re slower than him.
+So the winds in the southern hemisphere deflect to the left and in the northern hemisphere to the right because of the Coriolis effect.

-In the past, navigators used the Coriolis effect to forecast the so-called “trade winds” which influenced their travel between Europe and South America.
-Airplanes and rockets also experience the Coriolis effect, so pilots must take the Earth’s rotation into account when flying long distances.
+In the past, navigators used this effect to forecast the so-called trade winds that influenced travel between Europe and South America.
+Airplanes and rockets also experience it, so pilots must take the Earth’s rotation into account when flying long distances.
+If they try to travel in a straight line between two places, they’ll probably miss the target!